srschreiber/uiuc-datacleaning-summer-2025/phase1/phase1report.md

 # Task 4: Initial Data Cleaning Plan
 U1:
 - What are the items that have the most longevity and staying power on menus throughout the ages
-- How did the cost of popular dishes change over time wrt inflation?
+- How did the cost of popular dishes change over time with respect to inflation?

 S1:
 The dataset D consists of four tables: `Menu`, `MenuPage`, `MenuItem`, and `Dish`.
 The main use case U1 focuses on analyzing the longevity and popularity of dishes over time.
 This requires cleaning the `Dish` table to ensure that dish names are standardized, as many dishes appear in various forms.
 The `MenuItem` table will also need to be cleaned to ensure accurate linking to the `Dish` table.
 We also need to ensure there is no double counting, e.g. all the one to many relationships are properly maintained and determine a strategy for deciding which record to keep in case of duplicates.